Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 Process for Removing Strata Committee Members in a General Meeting

-Under the amended strata laws effective from 2024, the owners corporation can remove a member of the strata committee by passing an ordinary resolution at a general meeting—replacing the previous requirement for a special resolution.
+Under the Strata Legislation Amendment Act 2023 (NSW), which commenced on 11 December 2023, the owners corporation can remove a member of the strata committee by passing an ordinary resolution at a general meeting—replacing the previous requirement for a special resolution.

 Key consequences of this amendment include: